Major General Miller visits Luke AFB to discuss pilot retention

 |0

-This work, Major General Miller visits Luke AFB to discuss pilot retention [Image 5 of 5], by A1C Elias Carrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Major General Miller visits Luke AFB to discuss pilot retention, by A1C Elias Carrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT